 Seeing out-of-network providers will cost you more-sometimes a lot more.
 For example, you will have to pay more through a higher deductible and higher coinsurance.
 You'll also have to pay the entire amount of the out-of-network provider's charge that exceeds the maximum allowed amount.
-And certain Platinum options (and certain options/carriers in California) won't cover out-of-network services at all.
+And certain Platinum options won't cover out-of-network services at all.